 Various CD and radio broadcast recordings complete his artistic profile (ZDF, BR, RAI, Deutsche Grammophon, Sony Classical, Querstand, Raumklang, Tudor, OehmsClassics, Solo Musica).
 His organ CD “Transkriptionen” has received criticial praise in the media and been nominated for the German Record Critics’ Award (“Preis der deutschen Schallplattenkritik”).

 Peter Kofler’s new major project is a complete recording of Johann Sebastian Bach’s organ works at the organ of St. Michael’s Jesuit Church in Munich, to be produced with high-resolution sound technology Auro-3D (10.1).
-The first CD’s in this multi-part series, “OpusBach”, have been released.
+The first CD box was awarded the "Editor's Choice" by the famous music magazine "Gramophone".

 Translation: Cornelia Rémi